Neirfy, won our musical contest so now it is time for her prize to take form.

 More punctual examples:

-Another important aspect of your portfolio with direct effect on your sales is the keywording.
+Update: Another important aspect of your portfolio with direct effect on your sales is the keywording.
 While your keywording is good on the overall, you may want to check some misspelled titles.
 The titles are very important for the search algorithm and we recommend users to check spellings with online dictionaries when in doubt.
 Also, a few titles tend to be quite long and this may influence the search relevancy and ranking.
 The average number of keywords recommended per title is five.
 A few irrelevant keywords appear here and there for some of your images.
 Not only are they annoying but they also affect the image ranking in searches so the best thing is to get rid of them as soon as possible.

 Taking a final look at your portfolio, you are off to a good start and diversifying with varied subjects, different angles and creative lighting will rise you to the top.